Contact Us

 Uwagboe

 On Wednesday morning, Bob-Nosa Uwagboe shocked everybody, including me, when he shared the poster of his slated solo exhibition entitled Obituary.
-One cannot but question: why does the artist from Edo State prefer such a controversial theme?
+One cannot help but question: why does the artist from Edo State prefer such a controversial theme?

 No Dulling

-According the artist, immediately they saw Obituary, some people began to pray for him that his family would not mourn this season!
+According to the artist, immediately they saw Obituary, some people began to pray for him so that his family would not mourn this season!
 To the artist, however, Obituary is only figurative.
 Yet, not a few would snap: some morbid taste of the figurative!
 But the artist remained unfazed.

 Obituary," explains the Auchi Polytechnic, Edo State, graduate of visual arts, "has been perceived as a forbidden theme by the faint-in-the-heart.
-But then for an artist, who is totally free and have arrested his fears, Obituary is the most appropriate theme for this show," he insists.
+But then for an artist, who is totally free and has arrested his fears, Obituary is the most appropriate theme for this show," he insists.

-His main reason for choosing the theme, he says “is also in a way to mourn those who have lost their lives due to the consequence of poor leadership in Africa.”
+His main reason for choosing the theme, he says, “is also in a way to mourn those who have lost their lives due to the consequence of poor leadership in Africa.”

-Uwagboe's art has been scrutinised by many and the response has not always been pretty.
-"Take this rubbish out of my sight!" was one of such flashing rebukes, from a livid respondent.
+Uwagboe's art has been scrutinised by many, and the response has not always been pretty.
+"Take this rubbish out of my sight!" was one of such flashing rebukes from a livid respondent.

-Uwagboe agrees that was harsh -- indeed, the cruellest putdown his art had had to endure.
+Uwagboe agrees that it was harsh -- indeed, the cruellest putdown his art had had to endure.
 He also confesses it could have stifled the artistic muse of one less adept at handling criticisms, no matter how savage or violent, for it was in the early years.

-But the artist says such critiques helped him to hanker down at his art, knowing that most people used their conventional attitudes to judge his rather unorthodox art.
-Today, however, thanks to Uwagboe's persistence, more and more people are accepting his art, even if even many still feel some discomfort in his unorthodox artistic themes and subjects.
+But the artist says such critiques helped him to hunker down at his art, knowing that most people used their conventional attitudes to judge his rather unorthodox art.
+Today, however, thanks to Uwagboe's persistence, more and more people are accepting his art, even if many still feel some discomfort in his unorthodox artistic themes and subjects.

 Inhumanity to man in Africa by African